 While you might not feel entirely comfy with anything that feels the least bit ‘corporate’, weird user interfaces just don’t work.
 Stuff like navigation is usually simple for a reason, helping people find their way around a website quickly and easily.
 Buttons that don’t look like buttons just exasperate visitors.
 Wacky backgrounds mean people can’t read your important content.

 As a rule of thumb, not many people arrive at a website wanting a laugh.
 But a lot of them will click away, exasperated, from a site with a confusing layout, no matter how much they love you.

 2. Provide everything promoters need

-As your comedy career progresses, you’ll need to influence all sorts of decision makers.
-The most famous comedy acts have entire teams poring over the fine details.
+Next, as comedians career progresses, you’ll need to influence all sorts of decision makers.
+The most famous comedians have entire teams poring over the fine details.
 But if you’re on the up, busy climbing the career ladder, it’s vital to bear in mind the people who matter.
 Invariably it’s agents and promoters, the people who want to contact or book you.
 And they’re the people who often get short shrift where web design and development are concerned.

 3. Get a show reel before you get a website

 Promoters and agents want to see comedians in action.
 You can play with your website ’til you’re blue in the face, adding brilliant blog posts, thrilling podcasts and side-splitting features.
 But a video of you doing your stuff on stage will get you better results than anything else, assuming you’ve already taken into account points one and two above.

 A top agent will always ask for a link to your show reel.
 And they’ll make a decision in just a couple of minutes.
 If you don’t already include videos of you in action, perhaps you could do a free gig and ask if someone can record the event in return.

 4. Keep your website fresh and current